Ososo Kingdom

 Quality of Life Issues

 Prosperity is not just economic but includes the things that make life worth living and enjoyable.
 From a physical standpoint, that means ensuring that citizens have shared outdoor environments that they can visit and enjoy.
-That includes parks and facilities like entertainment venues for concerts, plays, festivals, etc. Most, if not all of the costs associated with these quality-of-life elements can be covered by Ruku grants.
+That includes parks and facilities like entertainment venues for weddings, festivals, concerts, plays, etc. Most, if not all of the costs associated with these quality-of-life elements can be covered by Ruku grants.

 Tourism